Voima (1952 icebreaker): Future

 In 2008, the Finnish Maritime Administration announced that it would start planning a replacement for Voima.
 However, the new icebreaker that was expected to cost 100-120 million euro was not included in the budget proposals until 2012.
 While Arctia Shipping, the state-owned shipping company that operates the Finnish icebreaker fleet, stated that the company would prefer to replace the retiring traditional icebreakers with new multipurpose ships that could be chartered to support offshore drilling during the summer months, the Finnish Minister of Transport Merja Kyllönen voiced her opposition to a ship that would be 50% more expensive to build than a traditional icebreaker.
 There is also a growing public opposition to Arctic drilling which could result in an ecological disaster in case of a major oil spill.
 Some Finnish politicians have even proposed that instead of purchasing a new icebreaker to replace Voima, Finland should try to manage with a smaller icebreaker fleet and accept that some ports would likely be closed during the coldest winters.

 In April 2013, the Finnish Transport Agency awarded the design contract for the new icebreaker to the Finnish engineering companies Aker Arctic and ILS.
 On 22 January 2014, the construction of the 125 million euro vessel was awarded to Arctech Helsinki Shipyard.
 The new state-owned icebreaker would be designed to be able to move continuously in level ice with a thickness of 1.6 m and reach an average speed of 9 to 11 kn during escort operations in the Baltic Sea.
-The vessel would also be powered by environmentally friendly dual-fuel engines capable of using liquefied natural gas (LNG) as fuel.
+The vessel would also be powered by dual-fuel engines capable of using liquefied natural gas (LNG) as fuel.
 In addition to icebreaker duties, the new vessel would be fitted for emergency towing and oil spill response.
 Initially, the new icebreaker was expected to replace Voima starting from the winter of 2015–16.
 However, when the vessel was ordered on 22 January 2014, it was stated that it would instead primarily replace the Atle-class icebreaker Frej that the Finnish government has charted from Sweden.
-Thus, Voima is expected to remain in at least limited service after the new icebreaker has been delivered.
+Thus, Voima was expected to remain in at least limited service after the new icebreaker had been delivered.

 In 2016, Voima was drydocked for a service life extension that, according to Arctia, would extend the lifetime of the vessel by "at least ten years".

+In August 2026, the Finnish Transport Infrastructure Agency awarded the construction of Voimas replacement to Helsinki Shipyard which is set to begin production in 2027 and deliver the new icebreaker by September 2029.